tanujsinghal24/American_sign_langauge_recognition_project/README.md

 # American_sign_langauge_recognition_project

-I made this project during my summer internhsip ast IIT Kanpur.
+I made this project with my team during my summer internhsip ast IIT Kanpur.

 -Objective was to build a model to recognize ASL language to support Deaf people